 Young children can’t be expected to do various housekeeping activities such as vacuuming.
 Personally, my four-year-old still runs screaming in fear that the vacuum will suck him up, so there’s that.
 But you can certainly expect your toddler to help make his bed.
 And to put away his toys and put laundry in his hamper.
 There are quite a few chores kids can do starting at 2-3 years old and more as they get older.
 The earlier they learn to pitch in around the house, the easier it will be to keep them accountable as they get older.

 Make a chore chart.

 Kids love to see their progress.
 Young kids lose their minds over stickers.
 One of the most effective ways to encourage kids to get their rooms clean is to make the process something they can earn rewards for.
 By creating a chore chart, you can award a sticker every time your child completes one of the tasks.
 When they complete a whole row of tasks, they can earn an even more special award.
 (Ice cream after dinner?
 A new book?
 An extra half-hour on their iPad?)

 Even though these tips are manageable, you will inevitably run into toddlers and teens who rebel when it comes to cleaning their rooms.
 Don’t worry.
 You’re not failing!
-Just like anything else in parenting, this will take time, consistency and patience.
+Like anything else in parenting, this will take time, consistency, and patience.
 So take a deep breath and keep going.
 Those rooms will be clean one day, I promise!